memoryaligned/cookie-jar/ds/{{cookiecutter.repo_name}}/docs/01_statistical_analysis_plan/index.rst

 Methods
 *******
-Traditional statistical initial data analysis is to be sued to (a) generate attribute metadtata by fusing data dictionary insight with scale/distribution and missing data patterns as well as (b) data clean up to create a derived subset sample with the statistical power required for meaningful study.
+Traditional statistical initial data analysis is to be sued to (a) generate attribute metadata by fusing data dictionary insight with scale/distribution and missing data patterns as well as (b) data clean up to create a derived subset sample with the statistical power required for meaningful study.